Tyler James Williams: Career

 Williams began his acting career at age 4.
 He later starred in Little Bill as the voice of Bobby, briefly replacing Devon Malik Beckford in 2000, and played himself (or an eponymous character, "Tyler") on the PBS series Sesame Street from 2000 to 2005.
 He rose to fame in September 2005 by playing the title character in the hit series Everybody Hates Chris, which finished in May 2009.
 He won a Young Artist Award in 2007 for his work on the show.
 He was also a guest star in Two for the Money, Law & Order: Special Victims Unit, and the show Hi-Jinks.
 In late 2009, Williams appeared in the second season of True Jackson, VP as True's love interest Justin "Lil' Shakespeare" Weber in the two-part episode "Flirting with Fame."
+In 2010, Williams voiced Jason Rusch in three episodes of Batman: The Brave and the Bold.